dadidaad/QuickService/README.md

 Welcome to the QuickService - ITSM Software Project repository!
 This project aims to develop an IT Service Management (ITSM) software solution using .NET 6 Web API.
 The software will help organizations streamline their IT operations, manage service requests, and improve overall efficiency.

-This is only backend solution, if you prefer with FE, read ## Integrating with Front-End.
+This is only backend solution, if you prefer with FE, read  [Integrating with Front-End](#integrating-with-front-end)

 ## Features